-- (a) A regular employee on leave of absence without pay, other than leave of absence for an elected or appointed position in the Union, or leave granted under Article 21 Pregnancy Leave, shall not accrue seniority for leave periods over 30 calendar days. - (b) A regular employee on a claim recognized by WorkSafeBC shall be credited with service seniority equivalent to what he/she would have earned had he/she not been absent and had been able to work. - (c) An employee shall lose his/her seniority as a regular employee in the event that: - (1) he/she is discharged for just cause; - (2) subject to Clause 11.4, he/she voluntarily terminates his/her employment or abandons his/her position; - (3) he/she is on layoff for more than one year.
+- (a) A regular employee on leave of absence without pay, other than leave of absence for an elected or appointed position in the Union, or leave granted under Article 21 Pregnancy Leave, shall not accrue seniority for leave periods over 30 calendar days. - (b) A regular employee on a claim recognized by WorkSafeBC shall be credited with service seniority equivalent to what they would have earned had they not been absent and had been able to work. - (c) An employee shall lose their seniority as a regular employee in the event that: - (1) they are discharged for just cause; - (2) subject to Clause 11.4, they voluntarily terminate their employment or abandons their position; - (3) they are on layoff for more than one year.